Health in North Korea: Health status

 In a 2020 article, a North Korean defector who left the country in 2018 claimed that the healthcare system in North Korea caters to the upper classes, who get free care in the country's best medical facilities, while everyone else must pay for care in substandard hospitals.
 According to him, healthcare coverage was better during the reign of Kim Il Sung, with free hospital treatment available in the 1970s and 1980s, but patients must now pay doctors for their services and must also pay for the medicine and medical equipment used to treat them due to shortages, writing that "average North Koreans see their lives as left to fate.
 They no longer expect anything from the government in terms of health care."
 He described hospitals lacking electricity and heating, doctors conducting surgeries by battery-powered flashlights, and wealthier patients paying for firewood or using self-made heaters by burning wood inside steel plates or a drum to heat their rooms.
 He claimed that it was not unusual for patients to endure surgery without anesthetic to save money.
 Describing a personal case where he and his wife needed surgery, he claimed that they had to buy "everything from cotton and dressing to anesthetic (novocaine) and antibiotics (penicillin)", pay the surgeon, and treat the rest of the staff to a meal at a privately-run restaurant.
 He wrote that "How much money a patient has determines whether they live or die."
 Commenting on accessibility, he claimed that "only the top 1 percent actually enjoys free healthcare.
 Maybe 20% can afford to pay a doctor.
 The rest wouldn't even dare to think of going to visit a doctor."

-A study based on interviews with respondent-driven sampled defectors living in South Korea found that 65.4% of respondents paid out-of-pocket for medicines 82% for medical supplies and 75.9% for other items such as "meals or heating when in health facilities."
+A study based on interviews with respondent-driven sampled defectors living in South Korea found that 65.4% of respondents paid out-of-pocket for medicines, 82% had paid for medical supplies and 75.9% paid for other items such as "meals or heating when in health facilities."

 A 2013 study stated that the largest obstacle to understanding the accurate health status of North Korea is the lack of validity and reliability of its health data.

 Life expectancy

-North Korea has a life expectancy of 74 years (as of 2024).
+North Korea has a life expectancy of 73.98 years (as of 2026).
 The 2009 gender breakdown was 72.8 years of life expectancy for females and 64.9 for males.